canonical/certification-docs/Self-Test_Guide.rst

 - The ``test-network-18.04`` command runs network tests.

+- The ``test-network-underspeed`` command runs the network tests with the speed check disabled.
+This is helpful in situations where a network device reports an incorrect max speed.

 - The ``test-storage`` command runs tests of storage devices.

 - The ``test-usb`` command runs tests of USB ports.